Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/323-docking-station-detect.md

     [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).
 1. The docking station connected to the USB-C port.

-### DUD001.001 USB detection after coldboot (Ubuntu 22.04)
+### DUD001.001 Docking station detection after coldboot (Ubuntu 22.04)

 **Test description**

-This test aims to verify that the DUT properly detects USB device after coldboot (realized by power supply cutting off then restoring back).
+This test aims to verify that the DUT properly detects the docking station after coldboot (realized by power supply cutting off then restoring back).
 This test case may be re-done several times to specify the platform and connection stability.